Mail ballots from Tuesday's election push Biden over the top

-WASHINGTON — After primaries and caucuses in 42 states and the District of Columbia, Joe Biden won the last few delegates needed to clinch the Democratic nomination for president late Friday as states worked to tally a surge of mail ballots.
+WASHINGTON — After primaries and caucuses in 42 states and the District of Columbia, Joe Biden has won the last few delegates needed to clinch the Democratic nomination for president as states worked to tally a surge of mail ballots.

-Indiana, Pennsylvania and Rhode Island were among the eight states holding elections Tuesday.
+Indiana, Pennsylvania and Rhode Island were among the seven states, plus the district, holding elections Tuesday.
 But a huge increase in vote-by-mail ballots, driven in large part by the coronavirus pandemic, meant election officials were still counting ballots Friday.

 Democrats don't hold winner-take-all contests in which the top vote-getter wins all the delegates.
 Instead, the delegates are split up proportionally among the candidates based on their share of the vote — both statewide and in individual congressional districts.